ThibaultReuille/semanticnet/README.md

 Without user definition, the `"id"` fields will default to randomly-generated [UUIDs](http://en.wikipedia.org/wiki/Globally_unique_identifier), although they can be any hashable type.

-## Examples
-Included in this repo are several example scripts to demonstrate usage of SemanticNet.
-Each example is documented in the wiki.

 ## Caching
 Should you come across a use case where you'd like quick references to nodes or edges by more than just the ID,